-The representatives have advised us and the selling stockholder that the underwriters propose initially to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$ per share.
+The representatives have advised us and the selling stockholder that the underwriters propose initially to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$0.5175 per share.
 After the initial offering, the public offering price, concession or any other term of the offering may be changed.

-The following table shows the public offering price and underwriting discount that the selling stockholder is to pay to the underwriters in connection with this offering.
+The following table shows the underwriting discount that the selling stockholder is to pay to the underwriters in connection with this offering.
 The information assumes either no exercise or full exercise by the underwriters of their option to purchase additional shares.

-Paid by the Selling Stockholder
+Paid by the Sel Paid by the Selling Stockholder

+No Full

-No Exercise Full Exercise
+Exercise Exercise

-Per share \$ \$
+Per share \$ 0.8625 \$ 0.8625

-Total \$ \$
+Total \$ 15.093.750 \$ 17.357.813